calebmsword/clone-deep/README.md

   - If you notice a bug or have a feature request, please raise an issue.
 Follow the default template provided for bug reports or feature requests, respectively.
   - If you would like to implement a bug fix or feature request from an issue, please create a branch from the `dev` branch with a descriptive name relevant to the issue title.
 Once you are finished with the implementation, create a pull request to the `dev` branch.
+  - All merge requests undergo a build pipeline that runs the full test suite, runs the linter, and runs the typescript compiler.
+Code cannot be merged into the dev or main branches without passing this pipeline.
+For convenience, run `npm run verify-project` to check if the codebase will pass these three requirements.

 ## acknowledgements